International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_6_Policy_Enforcement.md

 # Policy Enforcement
 Enforcement of data usage restrictions (Policy Enforcement) can be characterized and implemented in different forms.
 Organizational rules or legal contracts can be substituted, or at least accompanied, by technical solutions, which introduce a new level of security.
 Vice versa, technical solutions can be accompanied by organizational rules or legal contracts (e.g., to compensate missing capabilities of the technical solution).

-Although it is a commonly used solution to address data usage control restrictions by organizational rules, the IDS-RAM focuses on technical enforcement.
+Although it is a commonly used solution to address data usage control restrictions by organizational rules, the IDS focuses on technical enforcement.
 To enforce data usage restrictions, a system’s actions need to be monitored and potentially intercepted by control points (i.e., Policy Enforcement Points, PEPs).
 These actions must be judged by a decision engine (i.e., a Policy Decision Point, PDP) for requesting permission or denial.
 In addition to just allowing or denying an action, the decision engine may also require modification of the action.
 A PEP component encapsulates the enforcement.

 ## The Policy Enforcement Point (PEP)